Pederasty: East Asia

+Classical novels such as The Carnal Prayer Mat discuss relationships between adult men and young boys and scholars often engaged in pederastic relationships with boy actors performing in Peking opera.
+Qing dynasty laws banned all extramarital sex (same-sex marriages did not exist), which included pederasty, but these laws rarely resulted in prosecution.
+Novels such as Pleasant Spring and Fragrant Character, often accompanied by illustrations, continued to openly depict pederastic themes.
+Pederasty, along with other forms of homosexuality, declined during the Republican era from Westernization efforts and the Cultural Revolution further suppressed remnants of feudalism.
+The Communist Party relegalized same-sex intercourse in 1997 with an age of consent of 14.

-Pederasty in Japan prior to the Meiji Restoration was present in similar forms across different societal contexts.
+Pederasty in Japan prior to the Meiji Restoration existed in similar forms across different societal contexts.
 Accounts of Buddhist monasteries, samurai circles, and kabuki theatres all commonly noted the presence of relationships between adolescent or pre-pubescent boys (sometimes classified as wakashū) and older male mentor figures.
 Art and literature of these relationships was common, with perhaps the most well-known collection being ukiyo-zōshi poet Ihara Saikaku's The Great Mirror of Male Love.